CristianGM23/SM2/README.md

 _______________________
 * If you have an Eclipse running :

-  1.Choose New -> Project -> Choose project's name -> Click Finish
+  1.Choose New -> Project -> Choose a name for your project -> Click Finish

-  2.Choose New -> Other -> Search by: SmaC Model in the search box -> Choose
+  2.Choose New -> Other -> Search by: "SmaC Model" in the search box -> Choose option "SmaC model"

   3.Choose Smac Model's name -> Choose "File" element as the root of the model -> Ok